CharlieDigital/covidcureid/README.md

 ## Downloading/Refreshing Data Files

-Use the following command to grab the latest set of data files
+Use the following command to grab the latest set of data files from CURE ID

 ```
 cd server/data